-All of the knitting patterns, tutorials and inspiration from Hands Occupied.
-There's a lot of it, so if you're looking for something in particular, try using the search bar at the top right.
+All of the knitting patterns, tutorials and inspiration from the Blog.
+There's a lot of it, so if you're looking for something in particular, the search bar at the top left might come in handy.

 We’re in the home stretch, knitters!!
 Today I’m going to show you all how to do a toe decrease, which, surpriii-iiise!, is way easier that the parts of sock knitting you’ve already mastered.
 Aren’t you excited?

 This is a gusset.
 While is has one of the weirdest names in knitting, the gusset isn’t all that weird.
 Gussets actually appear in other parts of clothing to help make them fit over the many curves of the human body.
 In socks, the shape being addressed is just the part of the foot that gradually narrows from where your ankle meets your foot to the size it should be to fit your arch.

 Before you turn the heel, this is what you’re working with – a ribbed leg that’s several inches long, and a 2.5-3 inch heel flap.
 Now all of a sudden, since humans’ feet are perpendicular to their legs, you’ve got to start knitting in a totally different direction than you have been!
 Plus, half your sock is chilling up on the top of your foot, and the other half is down at the base of your heel.
 First time knitters, you’re probably thinking this is pretty weird about now, amirite?